 Additionally, in order to sustain the freight-related businesses and industries that currently exist in the region, while encouraging new ones to locate within the region, it is essential that employers have access to a large pool of potential employees that are appropriately trained in the skills required for freight-industry jobs.
-In particular, the trucking profession has difficulty attracting the next generation of drivers due to many factors including long work days and much time on the road away from home.
+In particular, the trucking profession has difficulty attracting the next generation of drivers due to many factors including long workdays and much time on the road away from home.
 Programs in cooperation with community colleges and other educational institutions, work training programs through the private sector, or others are important to ensure that an appropriate workforce is available for transportation needs.

-- Timeframe: Can begin in the short-term, but should continue over the longterm - Lead Organization: Bi-State Regional Commission, Illinois DOT, Iowa DOT - Agency Partners (other than leads): Railroads, Local Industry, Chambers of Commerce, Local Municipalities, Local Educational Institutions - Strategy Recommendations: - Support existing freight clusters and new freight focused development.
+- Timeframe: Can begin in the short-term, but should continue over the long-term - Lead Organization: Bi-State Regional Commission, Illinois DOT, Iowa DOT - Agency Partners (other than leads): Railroads, Local Industry, Chambers of Commerce, Local Municipalities, Local Educational Institutions - Strategy Recommendations: - Support existing freight clusters and new freight focused development.
 Industries located in freight "clusters" can share horizontal and vertical efficiencies through efficient use of the transportation system and reduced supply chain costs.
 The Bi-State Regional Commission should support development and re-development of industry clusters in the region, and in particular near existing or planned transportation facilities. - Consider freight in overall project planning across modes.
 The impacts to the freight system and local industry should be a consideration when prioritizing and making investments in the transportation system. - Collect freight data.
 Due to the large private sector community using the freight system it is often difficult to fully understand system operations and needs.
-Improved data collection (e.g., truck counts) and data provided by the private sector could help government to do better freight planning. - Cultivate public and private sector dialog.
-The Bi-State Regional Commission should convene regular and on-going opportunities for public and private sector freight stakeholders to discuss freight-related issues and priorities for the region.
-The Bi-State Regional Commission should also engage and partner with federal, state, regional and local public agencies, and with producers, shippers/receivers, carriers and other private sector freight stakeholders to address the regions freight issues together.
+Improved data collection (e.g., truck counts) and data provided by the private sector could help government to do better freight planning.